Faculty Tenure and Promotion Guidelines (Policy 4340)

 f.
 By December 15, the college tenure and promotion committee shall forward the tenure and/or promotion folders and all recommendations to the appropriate Dean.

 g.
-By January 15, the Dean shall notify each candidate of his/her recommendation.
+By January 15, the Dean shall notify each candidate of their recommendation.

 h.
-By January 31, the Dean shall forward all tenure and/or promotion recommendations sent to him or her, together with his/her recommendation, to the Provost and Vice President for Academic Affairs.
+By January 31, the Dean shall forward all tenure and/or promotion recommendations sent to them, together with their recommendation, to the Provost and Vice President for Academic Affairs.

 i.
-By March 1, the President shall notify each candidate of his/her decision.
+By March 1, the President shall notify each candidate of their decision.